 Published: 27 Nov 2019

-A research farm on Tasmania's North-West Coast is home to one of the world's longest-running soil investigations – and it has attracted the interest of a Scottish Professor who is coming to share knowledge for the benefit of Tasmanian farmers.
+A research farm on Tasmania's North-West Coast is home to one of the world's longest-running soil investigations – and it has attracted the interest of an international agricultural researcher.

-International agricultural researcher, Professor Adrian Newton, will be a guest speaker at the Tasmanian Institute of Agriculture's (TIA) Forthside Open Day next month.
+International agricultural researcher, Professor Adrian Newton, was a guest speaker at the Tasmanian Institute of Agriculture's (TIA) Forthside Open Day on 5 December.
 Professor Newton has a keen interest in soil cultivation and works at Scotland's James Hutton Research Institute, which is one of the largest research centres in the United Kingdom.

-Professor Newton is looking forward to sharing his insights about resilient cropping systems with Tasmania's agricultural community.
-His presentation will focus on the measurable impact that different cropping practices have on soil health.
+Professor Newton was eager to share his insights about resilient cropping systems with Tasmania's agricultural community and hear from local farmers about their experiences.
+His presentation focussed on the measurable impact that different cropping practices have on soil health.

 "The James Hutton Research Institute's Centre for Sustainable Cropping is running a number of long-term research trials looking at soil management from a whole cropping system perspective.
 Sharing our knowledge with the similar research trials happening at Forthside in Tasmania will be very useful to our understanding of these complex systems," Professor Newton said.